2015 Toyota Prius Plug-In

 - "Due to the seamless transition between electric motor and gasoline engine, driving the 2013 Toyota Prius hybrid is a surprisingly drama-free event." -- Kelley Blue Book (2013)

 - "The gas/electric transition is not the smoothest we've experienced, but it's not a deal breaker." -- Consumer Guide (2013)

 - "The PHV's threshold is slightly higher than the regular car's, but anything more than genteel pressure on the go pedal-say, as might be required to enter the freeway or accelerate up a slight hill-and the 98-hp, 1.8-liter four-cylinder stirs with a decidedly unsexy moan." -- Car and Driver (2012)

-Unlike the regular Prius, the 2014 Toyota Prius Plug-in has a lithium ion battery pack that can be charged by plugging the car into a standard 120-volt electric outlet.
-A fully depleted battery takes about three hours to charge using a 120-volt outlet or about one and a half hours with a 240-volt outlet.
-Toyota provides owners with a charging cable that connects the car to a household outlet.
-Though reviewers are a bit disappointed with the Prius Plug-in’s electric range, they like that it charges quickly.
+Unlike the regular Prius, the 2015 Toyota Prius Plug-in has a lithium ion battery pack that can be charged by plugging the car into a standard 120-volt electric outlet.
+Toyota provides owners with a charging cable that connects the car to a household outlet, and a fully depleted battery takes about three hours to charge.
+You can also purchase a 240-volt home charging unit that can charge the Prius Plug-in in about one and a half hours.